MalihaUCF/Machine-Learning-Course-Assignments-Spring-2019/Assignment 2/Assignment 2.md

 ## Conclusion

 We observe that using k fold cross validation is a good way of removing any bias in our validation, training and test split.
-More importantly the network models, both model 4 and model 5 , k-fold and simple hold out give comparable results with model 5 outperforming all models tested and giving very good test accuracy.
+More importantly the network models, both model 4 and model 5 , k-fold and simple hold out give comparable results with model 5 outperforming all models tested and giving very good test accuracy of

+### 87.2 %